superduper-io/superduper/README.md

 # License

 SuperDuperDB is open-source and intended to be a community effort, and it won't be possible without your support and enthusiasm.
-It is distributed under the terms of the AGPL (Affero GPLv3 Public License).
+It is distributed under the terms of the Apache 2.0 license.
 Any contribution made to this project will be subject to the same provisions.

 # Join Us